Key Takeaways

 Having fewer symptoms allows you to spend more time enjoying daily activities instead of worrying about your bowels.

-Fiber supplements can add bulk to stools without the additional digestive symptoms associated with eating foods.
+Fiber supplements can add bulk to stools without the additional digestive symptoms sometimes associated with eating high-fiber foods like fruits, vegetables, nuts and seeds, whole grains, and legumes.

 The relaxed pace decreases bathroom urgency and can help reduce the chances of diarrhea.